arend-lang/site/src/documentation/tutorial/PartI/datanproofs.md

   | suc _ , fcons x xs => fcons x (append xs ys)
 {%endarend%}

+**Exercise 2:** Implement function replicate for 'vec' and 'Vec' (this function creates the list of a given length filled with a given element).
+{: .notice--info}

+**Exercise 3:** Implement function 'map' for 'vec' and 'Vec'.
+{: .notice--info}

+**Exercise 4:** Implement function 'zipWith' for 'vec' and 'Vec'.
+The function must take lists of equal lengths.
+{: .notice--info}

-Implicit arguments in Arend make possible to define rather useless, exotic function that computes the length of a vector:
+Implicit arguments in Arend make possible to define rather useless function that computes the length of a vector:

 {%arend%}
 \func length {A : \Type} {n : Nat} (xs : Vec A n) => n